 Getting some classroom experience can help you to decide whether teaching is right for you - it could also strengthen your application.
 However it is not a requirement.
 You may be interested in the 'Teacher Taster Days' that we have on offer.
 Any upcoming events can be found on our EVENTS PAGE.

-No, we are a primary provider and unfortunately we are unable to offer teacher training in the secondary phase of education.
+No, we are a Primary and SEND provider and unfortunately, at this current time, we are unable to offer teacher training in the Secondary phase of education.

-Yes you may apply but any offer made would be conditional on you obtaining your degree by the first day of the course.
+Yes, you may apply but any offer made would be conditional on you obtaining your degree by the first day of the course.
+Typically, applicants who are still studying for their degree submit their application in their third year of degree study.

-On centre based days (70 days of the 190 days total) the sessions usually run from 8:45am to 4:30pm, sometimes days might be shorter and occasionally longer.
-You will be given a timetable and plenty of warning if sessions run outside of the usual timing.
+On SCITT days, the sessions usually run from approximately 8:45am to 4:30pm.
+Sometimes days might be shorter and occasionally longer.
+You will be given a timetable in advance and plenty of warning if sessions run outside of the usual timing.